aspnet/dnx/README.md

        1.0.0-dev         mono                 C:\Users\victorhu\.dnx\runtimes mono-dev
 ```

-If you want to remove the symlinks, simply delete them from your user profile's XRE folder.
+If you want to remove the symlinks, simply delete them from your user profile's DNX folder.

 ### Initialize the submodules